-- Do these high performers have a systematic approach to each consumer touchpoint?
+- Do they have a systematic approach to each consumer touchpoint?
 If so, what do these approaches look like?

 - Do these sellers have “bulletproof” techniques for closing?
 What do these techniques entail?

-- How can winning seller behaviours be adopted at scale by all sales professionals?
+- How can winning seller behaviors be adopted at scale by all sales professionals?

-Use this information to outline bite-sized lessons that will help elevate the rest of your team.
-Then build a detailed schedule for delivering these lessons at crucial moments in the sales cycle.
+Use this information to outline bite-sized lessons, plays, and one-on-one sales coaching by sales managers that will help elevate the rest of your team.
+Then build a detailed schedule for delivering these lessons.

-In order to reap the full benefits of sales enablement, your enablement strategy must be weighed against all sales metrics commensurate with your goals.
-Put another way: The true return on investment of your sales enablement strategy should be evaluated based on quantifiable results from out in the field.
+In order to reap the benefits of sales enablement, your enablement strategy should be properly measured against all sales metrics, goals, and results.
+The true return on investment (ROI) of sales enablement should be evaluated based on quantifiable results produced by your reps.